Pratt Institute: Athletics

-Pratt athletic teams are the Cannoneers.
-The institute is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Coast to Coast Athletic Conference (C2C) since the 2020–21 academic year.
-The Cannoneers previously competed in the American Collegiate Athletic Association (ACAA) during their exploratory status in the NCAA Division III ranks from 2018–19 to 2019–20.
-They also competed as a founding member of the Hudson Valley Intercollegiate Athletic Conference (HVIAC) of the United States Collegiate Athletic Association (USCAA) from 2004–05 to 2017–18.

-Pratt competes in 15 intercollegiate varsity sports: Men's sports include basketball, cross country, soccer, tennis, track & field and volleyball; while women's sports include basketball, cross country, soccer, tennis, track & field and volleyball; and co-ed sports include equestrian.
+Pratt was awarded full Division III membership in the National Collegiate Athletic Association (NCAA) on September 1, 2022.

+The Cannoneers joined the Atlantic East Conference (AEC) in the 2024–25 academic year and are the only New York institution in the seven-member league.

+Pratt sponsors 14 NCAA intercollegiate programs and is a member of the Coast to Coast Conference (C2C), with men's volleyball being a member of the Colonial States Athletic Conference (CSAC).
+Pratt began its transition to NCAA Division III with an exploratory season in 2018–19, which was rewarded with provisional membership the following year.

+Facilities

+Designed by Ezra Ehrenkranz and Daniel Tully and constructed in 1974, the Activity Resource Center, or simply known as "The ARC", is the main hub for Pratt Athletics and Recreation.
+The ARC boasts several courts for recreational and competitive activities, a fitness and performance room, a multi-use studio room, a 200-meter indoor track, a boxing and functional fitness area, and over 41,000 square feet of open event space for special occurrences.

+It also previously hosted the annual Colgate Games, the nation's largest amateur track series for girls from elementary school through college.

+Mascot

+The school's mascot, the Cannoneer, derives from the 19th-century cannon that stands prominently near the main gate to the campus.
+Cast in bronze in Seville, Spain, the cannon bears the insignia of Philip V and was brought to Pratt from the walls of Morro Castle in Havana, Cuba, in 1899.

 Accomplishments

-Men's basketball
+Men's Basketball

 The men's basketball team has a storied tradition, including the fourth-longest collegiate basketball rivalry in the nation between Pratt and Polytechnic University (Brooklyn, NY), with Pratt holding the overall record 78–59.
-The Cannoneers also took home a national collegiate championship title in 1901, and made four NAIA ('59, '60, '61, and '62) and two ECAC ('77,'79) post-season appearances.
-Former players included Ed Mazria ('62), who was drafted by the New York Knicks, and Anthony Heyward ('94), who currently tours with the And1 streetball team as "Half Man Half Amazing".
+The Cannoneers also took home a national collegiate championship title in 1901 and made four NAIA ('59, '60, '61, and '62) and two ECAC ('77,'79) post-season appearances.

+Former players included Ed Mazria ('62), who was drafted by the New York Knicks, and Anthony Heyward ('94), who toured with the And1 streetball team as "Half Man Half Amazing".
 Bernard Chang was formerly captain of the men's varsity basketball team.

-Men's soccer
+Men's Soccer

-The men's soccer team won the NAIA tournament in 1959, edging Elizabethtown College 4–3 in double overtime.
+The men's soccer team won the inaugural NAIA tournament in 1959, edging Elizabethtown College 4–3 in double overtime.

-Cross country
+Cross Country

 The women's cross-country team recently captured the 2006 HMWAC championship title and coach Dalton Evans won "Coach of the Year" honors.
 The men's cross-country team also has a championship title.
 The women's tennis team has won three HVWAC titles, including an appearance in the ECAC tournament.

 Intramurals

-In addition, there are intramural activities schedules throughout the year, ranging from individual (tennis and track & field) to team sports (soccer, basketball, volleyball, and touch football).
-Two premier student intramurals events include the fall classic Halloween Pratt Ratt Outdoor Obstacle Relay Race and the annual Mr. & Ms. Pratt All Thatt Fitness & Artistic Expression Pageant finale.
+In addition, there are intramural activities scheduled throughout the year, ranging from individual (tennis and track & field) to team sports (soccer, basketball, volleyball, and touch football).
+Two premier student intramural events include the fall classic Halloween Pratt Ratt Outdoor Obstacle Relay Race and the annual Mr. & Ms. Pratt All Thatt Fitness & Artistic Expression Pageant finale.

-Others

-Facilities

-The Athletics Resource Center (A.R.C.) is home to the athletic department, and features the largest clear-span space in Brooklyn.
-It also hosts the annual Colgate Games, the nation's largest amateur track series for girls from elementary school through college.

-Mascot

-The school's mascot, the Cannoneer, derives from the 19th century cannon that stands prominently near the main gate to the campus.
-Cast in bronze in Seville, Spain, the cannon bears the insignia of Philip V and was brought to Pratt from the walls of Morro Castle in Havana, Cuba, in 1899.